 One way to find out the difference between customer retention and customer loyalty is to use something all consumers have seen at one point or another.
 Look familiar?

 This survey is an example of the simple but effective Net Promoter Score (NPS).
 Companies and businesses use the NPS to see how customers perceive their business.

 While it may seem like getting a majority of people rating you around 7/8 would be a good thing, those customers are neither unhappy or thrilled.
 The difference between customer retention and customer loyalty lies right here.
-The customers ranking your company a 9/10 are the “promoters,” aka, loyal customers.
-Those loyal buyers will be serving as advocates for your business without you asking.
+The customers ranking your company a 9/10 are the “promoters,” your most loyal customers.
+Those people will serve as advocates for your business without you asking.

-Those that rank your company between a 0-6 can provide valuable feedback.
+Those that rate you between a 0-6 can provide valuable feedback.
 For most people, constructive criticism can be difficult to hear, but for a business, this information can make a big difference to your bottom line.
 What could you have done better to help serve them?
-That information may not mean these customers will ever go from a 0 to 10, but it could help push a customer who ranks you a 7 or 8 move into the loyal customer category.
+That information may not mean these customers will ever go from a 0 to 10, but it could help push a customer who ranks you a 7 or 8 move up into the promoter category.

 How do you take a customer and turn them into a loyal customer?

-One downside to the simplicity of the NPS survey is that it doesn’t allow customers to elaborate on why they voted the way they did.
+One downside to the simplicity of the NPS survey is that it often doesn’t allow customers to elaborate on why they voted the way they did.
 Learning the “why” is more important than ever with countless options at the fingertips of every unsatisfied buyer.
-What can help the unhappy customer think twice before searching Google for another business is excellent customer service and a positive buying experience.

-How do I get loyal customers to help my referral business?
+How do I activate my loyal customers to help my referral business?